GoogleCloudPlatform/datacatalog-tag-engine/docs/upgrade_guide.md

 ### Tag Engine Upgrade Guide

-Context: In October 2022, a number of schema changes were made to Tag Engine, which are not backwards compatible.
-These changes were needed in order to support new configuration types.
+Context: In October 2022, we made a number of schema changes to Tag Engine to support new configuration types, such as the import and export config types.
+These schema changes are not backwards compatible.

-The following instructions are meant for users who are running on a code base <b>prior to Tag Engine v1.0.0</b> and who want to upgrade to the most recent code base (e.g. v1.0.3).
-Note that this upgrade destroys your existing Tag Engine configurations, so make note of those details if you need them.
-You can recreate them through the Tag Engine UI and/or API once the upgrade is complete.
+The following instructions are meant for Tag Engine users who are running on an older release of Tag Engine, prior to <b>Tag Engine v1.0.0</b>, and who want to upgrade to the most recent release.
+As of today Nov.
+28, 2022, the most current release is v1.0.3.

+<b>Note that this upgrade destroys your existing Tag Engine configurations, so please make note of those details before starting this activity.
+You can recreate the configs through the Tag Engine UI and/or API once the upgrade is complete.</b>

 #### 1. Pull down the latest code from this repo: